 When playing tennis, you will make abrupt runs, most of the time in lateral directions, and with the wrong shoe, you would be prone to injuries.
 However, with this Asics tennis shoe, your lateral movements, sudden braking, and sudden bursts of speed are taken care of.
 It comes with a state-of-the-art gel cushioning system at the rear and fore to absorb most shock and allow flexibility.

 The shoe also incorporates an AHAR compound in the outsole to increase traction on the court and reduce wear.
 Additionally, the outsole of this shoe comes with a 6-month warranty.

 2. Best Budget: New Balance 696 V4 Hard Court Tennis Shoe

-- Full-length Ndurance outsole provides superior traction and durability to help get more wear out of...
+- Durable Design: A full-length NDurance outsole provides superior traction and durability to help get...

 - Seasonal Colors for a Stylish Finish: These New Balance tennis shoes come in bright, seasonal colors...